Smith-TVDSB/ICS2O-U1S4E2/README.md

 ![](ics2OU1S4E2.png)

+## IMPORTANT
+The testing will only work if you use the input statements for user instructions.
+If you use extra print statements it will not work.

 ## Check your work
 Select the "Actions" tab on GitHub and select your latest commit.
 This will show you if your exercise passes all test cases.